GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_cmdline.rst

 The interactive tools are introduced in section :ref:`interactive`.

-We can see from the interactive tool plots that the wavelength solution has reasonable line coverage between 1.98 and 2.4 |um|.
+We can see from the interactive tool plot that the wavelength solution has reasonable line coverage between 1.98 and 2.4 |um|.

 We will see later that the final science spectrum goes about 0.1 |um| beyond the coverage.
 The solution in the outer area is unconstrained.
-If the lines of scientific interest are beyond the line list range and wavelength accuracy is very important, using sky lines might be a solution, if sky lines are present.
+If the lines of scientific interest are beyond the line list range and wavelength accuracy is very important, using sky lines, if strong enough in the science spectrum, might be a better solution.

 .. todo:: refer to an example using sky lines.